vipul2802/o365hq.com/content/blog/The best virtual Windows and Office experience, delivered on Azure.md

 from IaaS to PaaS, removing the need to manage core services like broker/gateway/web access, etc., reducing management overhead.

-Deliver the best Office 365 ProPlus experience in a multi-session environment to your users.
+Deliver the best Microsoft 365 Apps for enterprise experience in a multi-session environment to your users.
 New Container technology enables fast load times and provides a performance experience for Outlook, OneDrive, Cortana, Search, and Skype.
 Create persistent and non-persistent